amandavhernan/enviro_complaints/README.md

 Since the dataset is updated once a day, it makes the most sense to check for complaints everyday rather than on a weekly basis.
 I also noticed that the dataset is updated early in the day, which is why I set my bot to run at 9:30 a.m. everyday.
 I also made the decision to run it earlier in the day rather than later because if this bot was used in a newsroom setting, getting this update early would allow more time for additional reporting.

-## Update | 3/19/23

-I currently have a partially finished bot.
-After break, I want to experiment with the formatting of the bot's messages.
-I specifically want to make the messages more engaging and easier to read.
-I would also like to incorporate some kind of visual element into the bot's message.
-The main blocker I'm experiencing is that I'm not entirely confident that what I have will work properly and if it's the most efficient way to build my bot.
-My bot is currently set to run once a day.
-In addition to sending messages on Slack, my ideal bot would also update data on an accompanying site that displays analysis and graphics such as maps or charts.

-Some of my stretch goals include:
-* Improve bot's message format
-* Learn how to incorporate images or graphics into bot's message
-* Use GitHub Actions to build an updatable site

 ## Update | 4/1/23

 This week, I focused on debugging the errors I found in my code last week.
 The main issue I'm dealing with is that my bot repeatedly sends the most recent complaint on Slack.
 Looking at my to-do list, I plan to focus on debugging the message formatting errors next week.
 And during the final week, I plan to add code to bot.py to build an updatable datasette database, and automate my bot using GitHub Actions.